nathanmentley/RemoteCongress/docs/RemoteCongress.Utils.DataSeeder.md

 This impl is essentially glue code that ties an [IDataProvider](#T-RemoteCongress-Utils-DataSeeder-IDataProvider 'RemoteCongress.Utils.DataSeeder.IDataProvider'), and an [IRemoteCongressClient](#T-RemoteCongress-Client-IRemoteCongressClient 'RemoteCongress.Client.IRemoteCongressClient') to seed data.

-<a name='M-RemoteCongress-Utils-DataSeeder-App-#ctor-Microsoft-Extensions-Logging-ILogger{RemoteCongress-Utils-DataSeeder-App},System-String,System-String,RemoteCongress-Client-IRemoteCongressClient,RemoteCongress-Utils-DataSeeder-IDataProvider-'></a>
+<a name='M-RemoteCongress-Utils-DataSeeder-App-#ctor-Microsoft-Extensions-Logging-ILogger{RemoteCongress-Utils-DataSeeder-App},System-String,System-String,RemoteCongress-Client-IRemoteCongressClient,System-Collections-Generic-IEnumerable{RemoteCongress-Utils-DataSeeder-IDataProvider}-'></a>
-### #ctor(logger,adminPrivateKey,adminPublicKey,client,dataProvider) `constructor`
+### #ctor(logger,adminPrivateKey,adminPublicKey,client,dataProviders) `constructor`

 ##### Summary